Square Biz: Cover versions and appearances in media

+In 2022, a cover of the song was performed by JoJo on YouTube.

 Chart performance

 The song managed to peak at #3 on Billboard's R&B Charts, becoming Marie's highest peak on the chart at the time.
 The song managed to peak at #12 on Billboard's Club Play Singles, while performing moderately on Billboard's Pop Singles, peaking only at #50, becoming her second single to chart on the Pop Singles chart.